jveverka/rpi-projects/rpi-powermeter/README.md

 # RPi Power Meter
-This project describes how to build single phase AC power meter and store meter data in central database (ElasticSearch).
-Power meter utilizes digital __DDS-1Y-18L__ single phase DIN rail type equipped with __DIN 43864__ compatible pulse interface to record regular meter pulses, attach timestamp and calculate power consumption, price and other data.
-Each meter pulse with timestamp, power consumption, price and other data is stored in ElasticSearch index for later visualizations with Kibana.
+This project describes how to build a single phase AC power meter and store meter data in database (ElasticSearch).
+Power meter utilizes digital __DDS-1Y-18L__ single phase DIN rail type meter equipped with __DIN 43864__ compatible pulse interface to record regular meter pulses, attach timestamp and calculate power consumption, price and other data.
+Each meter pulse with timestamp, power consumption, price and other data.
+Records are stored in ElasticSearch index for later visualizations with Kibana.

 ![banner](docs/photos/rpi-powermeter-banner.png)